-If you’re like most men, when you go shopping for razor blades you probably feel like the major razor blade manufacturer’s have you at gun point while they pillage your wallet taking all your hard earned cash from you.
-I know that I’ve asked the question “why are razors so expensive” to myself on more than one occasion when I ran out of cartridges and had to purchase more.
+If you’re like most men, when you go shopping for razor blades you probably feel like the major razor manufacturer’s have you at gun point while they pillage your wallet taking all your hard earned cash from you.
+I know I’ve asked the question “why are razors so expensive” to myself on more than one occasion while standing in the razor aisle when I ran out of cartridges and had to purchase more.

 Here’s some reasons I’ve been able to compile: